ostracod/ostracode-old/languageDocumentation/featureSystem.md

 (print(citizen.getSecret()))
 ```

 Fields may specify write permission by using the `publicSet`, `protectedSet`, `privateSet`, and `forbiddenSet` statements.
 When a field has the `forbiddenSet` statement, it is unable to be modified after initialization.
 The default write permission is `privateSet` within `itemFields`, and `forbiddenSet` within `sharedFields`.
-The example below demonstrates usage of read and write permission statements:
+The example below demonstrates usage of write permission statements:

 ```
 const Transfer = (feature [